Running a successful business is all about the numbers. But how do you know ahead of time which numbers will have the right effect on your P&L?

 campaigns on a monthly basis.

-Keep in mind that this calculator is designed for an average yearly budget, and in reality most companies do not have a steady revenue stream throughout the year.
+Keep in mind that this digital marketing budget calculator is designed for an average yearly suggested budget, and in reality most companies do not have a steady revenue stream throughout the year.
 If your business is seasonal, try breaking down this number into quarters, or even months, and add more weight to the times of year that drive the most return.

 No two businesses are the same.
 What might work for one may not do justice for another.
-As such, this calculator is meant to serve as a guide, not a rule.
+As such, this marketing budget calculator is meant to serve as a guide, not a rule.

 It’s also important to remember that predictions often differ from reality.
 Some months we fall short of our financial goals, and sometimes we blow them out of the water.
 One of the greatest benefits of digital marketing is that we have the power to stay completely flexible with our strategy.
 We can adjust media spend, pause campaigns, or enter new markets with just the click of a button.
 Review your digital marketing budget on a regular basis to make sure that it’s still supporting your business’s needs.

 Managing a marketing team or entire company doesn’t come easy.
-And while deciding budgets can seem like just another challenge, having this kind of structured framework can actually make the job easier.
+And while deciding your digital marketing budgets can seem like just another challenge, having this kind of structured framework can actually make the job easier.